Why contribute to open source?

 - CODE_OF_CONDUCT: The code of conduct sets ground rules for participants’ behavior associated and helps to facilitate a friendly, welcoming environment.
 While not every project has a CODE_OF_CONDUCT file, its presence signals that this is a welcoming project to contribute to.

-- Other documentation: There might be additional documentation, such as tutorials, walkthroughs, or governance policies, especially on bigger projects.
+- Other documentation: There might be additional documentation, such as tutorials, walkthroughs, or governance policies, especially on bigger projects like Astro Docs.

 Finally, open source projects use the following tools to organize discussion.
 Reading through the archives will give you a good picture of how the community thinks and works.